seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 author="MDN Web Docs"
 url="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set"/>

-So, we'll take advantage of the fact that a **Set** only retains **unique values**.
+So, we'll take advantage of the fact that a `Set` only retains **unique values**.
-Let's pull back our simple example array and then use it create a Set from it before we advance to an example that uses our big dataset.
+Let's pull back our simple example **array** and then use it create a `Set` from it, before we advance to an example that uses our big dataset.

 ```js
 // our original array has 3 entries, but only 2 of them are unique